R. Jeffrey Smith

-Prior to working at The Post, Smith was a senior writer for the News and Comment section of Science Magazine in Washington, D.C., writing about national security issues, the space program, government regulations, and the environment.
+Before working at The Post, Smith was a senior writer for the News and Comment section of Science Magazine in Washington, D.C., writing about national security issues, the space program, government regulations, and the environment.
 In 1986, he received the National Magazine Award for Public Interest from the American Society of Magazine Editors, for writing about arms control.
 In 1984, he received the Citation for Excellence, Best Magazine Story on Foreign Affairs from the Overseas Press Club.
 The National Association of Science Writers honored him twice with its Science-in-Society Journalism Award, in 1982 and 1979, for articles about the MX missile and the space program.

 Smith received a Bachelor of Arts degree in political science and public policy from Duke University and a Master of Science degree from the Columbia University School of Journalism.
 He is a member of the Council on Foreign Relations.
-He was awarded a fellowship at Stanford University’s Center for International Security and Arms Control in 1992, a Jefferson Fellowship at the East-West Center in Hawaii in 1997, a fellowship at New York University’s Remarque Institute in 2001, a Rockefeller Foundation fellowship in Bellagio, Italy, in 2001, and four media fellowships at Stanford’s Hoover Institution between 2002 and 2016.
+He was awarded a fellowship at Stanford University’s Center for International Security and Arms Control in 1992, a Jefferson Fellowship at the East–West Center in Hawaii in 1997, a fellowship at New York University’s Remarque Institute in 2001, a Rockefeller Foundation fellowship in Bellagio, Italy, in 2001, and four media fellowships at Stanford’s Hoover Institution between 2002 and 2016.
 He was journalist-in-residence at the School of Advanced International Studies, Johns Hopkins University in 2002.

 Smith authored an article on the Srebrenica massacre on Encyclopædia Britannica.
 He also sat for an interview on the subject for the Encyclopædia.